DGP-LVM: Derivative Gaussian process latent variable models: Discussion

 Another aspect for future research is the choice of prior distributions.
-Here, we focused on weakly-informative priors for the GP hyperparameters in both our simulation studies and the real-world case study.
-That said, DGP-LVMs will likely benefit from using stronger priors informed by the application-specific subject matter knowledge, specifically in data-sparse scenarios.
+Here, we focused on informative priors for the GP hyperparameters in both our simulation studies and the real-world case study although they are difficult to come by organically.
+DGP-LVMs will likely benefit from using stronger priors informed by the application-specific subject matter knowledge, specifically in data-sparse scenarios.
 This not only applies to priors for the GP hyperparameters, but also to the priors of the latent input variables.
-The combination of scalable approximations along with stronger prior specifications would foster the general applicability of DGP-LVMs and further increase their accuracy of estimating latent variables.
+Moreover, a joint prior on the covariance function hyperparameters along with latent inputs will likely further improve model convergence.
+The combination of scalable approximations, improved prior specifications, and additional derivative covariance functions would foster the general applicability of DGP-LVMs, thereby further increasing their ability to accurately estimate latent variables.